-If the engine is cold then the idle speed will automatically be increased.
+If the engine is cold then the idle speed will automatically be increased in order to heat the catalytic converter as quickly as possible.
+This ensures that vehicle emissions are kept to an absolute minimum.

-The idle speed will slowly decrease to the normal level as the engine warms up.
+The idle speed will slowly decrease to the normal level as the catalytic converter warms up.